avhb/avhb.github.io/content/Lists/citaten-aforismen.md

 > My ability to form a conclusion is impeded by a complete lack of understanding of what I am doing.

-> **Parkinson's law**: the adage that "work expands so as to fill the time available for its completion"
+> **Parkinson's law**: the adage that "work expands so as to fill the time available for its completion".

 > **Wirth's law**: an adage on computer performance which states that software is getting slower more rapidly than hardware is becoming faster.

 > **Hanlon’s Razor**: never ascribe to malice that which can be ascribed to ignorance or stupidity.

-> **Cunningham's law**: the best way to get an answer to a question is to answer it wrongly yourself, and wait for someone to correct you
+> **Cunningham's law**: the best way to get an answer to a question is to answer it wrongly yourself, and wait for someone to correct you.

-> it's Easier to Ask for Forgiveness than for Permission

 > The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum - even encourage the more critical and dissident views. ~ Noam Chomsky

-> Never argue with stupid people, they will drag you down to their level and then beat you with experience ~ Mark Twain
+> Never argue with stupid people, they will drag you down to their level and then beat you with experience. ~ Mark Twain

-> I'm "still afraid to use spaces in file names" years old
+> I'm "still afraid to use spaces in file names" years old.

 > You were so preoccupied with whether or not you could, you didn't stop to think if you should.

-> No one can make you feel inferior without your consent
+> No one can make you feel inferior without your consent.

 > It is better to light a candle than curse the darkness.

-> The Road to Tyranny Is Paved With Good Intentions
+> The Road to Tyranny Is Paved With Good Intentions.

-> No plan survives first contact with the enemy ~ Helmuth von Moltke \*1800 ✝1891 - Prussian military commander
+> No plan survives first contact with the enemy. ~ Helmuth von Moltke \*1800 ✝1891 - Prussian military commander